jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

   .. code-block:: python

-    AttributeError: module 'src.list_comprehensions' has no attribute 'list_comprehension'
+    AttributeError: module 'src.list_comprehensions' has no attribute 'a_list_comprehension'

   I add the :ref:`function<functions>`